-You already know you need more than quality tools and hard working crews to start a roofing company that helps you make a good living.
+You already know you need more than quality tools and hard working crews when starting a roofing company that will help you make a good living.

 Success demands a get-it-done attitude that often requires you to wear many—if not all—the hats, from managing sales to cleaning the office bathroom.
 As your company grows, some of those tasks will get passed off to employees.